gbaranski/ezsockets/README.md

 - Traits to allow declarative and event-based programming.
 - Easy concurrency with Tokio and async/await.
 Server sessions are Clone'able and can be shared between tasks.
 - Heartbeat mechanism to keep the connection alive.
-- Automatic reconnection of WebSocket Client.
+- Automatic reconnection of WebSocket Clients.
+- Support for arbitrary client back-ends, with built-in native and WASM client connectors.
-- Support for multiple back-ends such as Axum or Tungstenite.
+- Support for multiple server back-ends such as Axum or Tungstenite.
 - TLS support for servers with `rustls` and `native-tls`.

 ## Documentation